Best iPhone: How to pick the perfect iPhone for you

 But it’s also the best.
 Clearly the best.
 You want the best display?
 Apple’s new OLED display is sharper, more colorful, more accurate, and brighter than anything we’ve ever seen.

 Speed?
 Battery life?
-The A11 Bionic is ridiculously fast, and battery life is great, falling somewhere between the iPhone 8 and 8 Plus.
+The iPhone XS’s A12 Bionic processor is ridiculously fast.
+The battery life is great; it lasts longer than the iPhone X.

 iPhone 8: Best 4.7-inch phone

-The iPhone 8 might look a lot like the iPhone 7, and you might wonder why it's worth spending $150 more ($699) than the older phone ($549).
+The iPhone 8 might look a lot like the iPhone 7 (which Apple still sells), and you might wonder why it’s worth spending $150 more ($599) than the older phone ($449).
 There are substantial improvements in the iPhone 8 that make it worth the extra cost.

 You also get True Tone display, which adjusts the white point of the screen to match the ambient light.
 Once you see it in action, it’s hard to go back.